turingschool/community_content/README.markdown

 of their age, gender, socio-economic background, religious beliefs, or sexual orientation

-## Topics
+## Themes and Topics

 Students will work with the facilitator to select their topic and prepare the presentation.
-Topics should fit into one of the domains below.
-Each week there may only be *one* talk per domain, but not all domains will be used.
+Topics should fit into one of the themes below.
+Each week there may only be *one* talk per theme, but not all themes will be used.

 * Ruby architecture (patterns, approaches, etc)
 * JavaScript architecture (patterns, approaches, etc)